cloudthing-io/docs/apis/application_rest.rst

     - Optional Query Parameters
     - Description

+  * - ``GET /users/current``
+    - N/A
+    - Retrieves the User associated with the current authorization data.
+The response will be a ``302 Redirect``.
+You will find the location of the User in a Location header and response body, although most REST libraries and web browsers will automatically issue a request for it.

   * - ``GET /users/{userId}``
     - ``expand``
     - Retrieves the Usergroup with the specified ID.
 Expandable links: ``applications``, ``usergroups``, ``memberships``, ``devices``, ``directory``, ``tenant``.